 Some of them do so well being the bad guy, people become scared of them.

 Life isn’t always fun with only playing the heroine, sometimes Koreans don’t mind playing the bad guy for a change.

 So today, at jazminemedia.com we decide to take a trip down the memory lane and remind you of all the times you favorite Korean sweethearts played the bad guys.

 Be careful, this list is filled with Spoilers.

-Check out the video above and then comeback to read my comments about each actor and their devilishly amazing acting.
+Check out the video below and then comeback to read my comments about each actor and their devilishly amazing acting.

 1. Park Bo Gum

 Park Bo Gum is a cutie and we can all agree to that.
 People just love him, everyone does, but his role in “Hello Monster” is what made me a fan.

 You know me guys, I love psychological thrillers and dramas based on serial murders, so Seo In Guk and Jang Na Ra in one drama?
 Of course I was gonna watch.